CogSciUOS/asparagus/report/chapter_4_todo.md

 BACKGROUND
 * Give a general background on the approach
-* Include all the literature research you did, ideas, inspirations, theory, etc.) (*keep it of medium length; enough detail but also not too much; rather, references to other literature are very welcome*)
+* Include all the literature research you did for your approach - ideas, inspirations, theory, etc. (*keep it of medium length; enough detail but also not too much; rather, references to other literature are very welcome*)

 ACTUAL MODEL STRUCTURE (*here come the details*)
 * Give an overview of your model/approach design